na6an/ShieldTV/AddPartition.md

  - Just in case, I also changed every partition's name to match to the original partition: select c
  - Once all done, save to the disk: select w

-5. Now create binary img file of last 10 sectors from the disk we just worked on using dd command like this `dd if=/path-to-disk bs=512 skip=976773158 of=last10.bin status=progress` The number 976773158 is assuming it's 500GB disk.
+5. Now create binary img file of last 10 sectors from the disk we just worked on using dd command like this.
+`dd if=/path-to-disk bs=512 skip=976773158 of=last10.bin status=progress`
+The number 976773158 is assuming it's 500GB disk.
 If you have different size of disk, this number should be changed, too.

 6. Now, the disk we modified using gdisk is unusable in Shield TV.
-Recover from backup img we created from step 2. `dd if=/path-to-backup/backup.img of=/path-to-target bs=4MB status=progress`
+Recover from backup img we created from step 2.
+`dd if=/path-to-backup/backup.img of=/path-to-target bs=4MB status=progress`

-7. Finally, overwite last 10 sectors with the binary img just created in step 5. `dd if=/path-to-last10/last10.bin of=/path-to-target bs=512 seek=976773158 status=progress`
+7. Finally, overwite last 10 sectors with the binary img just created in step 5.
+`dd if=/path-to-last10/last10.bin of=/path-to-target bs=512 seek=976773158 status=progress`

 8. It's all done.
-Now, if you want Sheild TV android and did step 1, copy contents back. `sudo cp -a /path-to-32nd-partition-copy-files/* /path-to-resized-32nd-partition/`This might have to be done in L4T.
+Now, if you want Sheild TV android and did step 1, copy contents back.
+`sudo cp -a /path-to-32nd-partition-copy-files/* /path-to-resized-32nd-partition/`
+This might have to be done in L4T.

 ### Alternative Method
 You may also manually hex edit values in GPT header without using gdisk, or perhapds even without dd by editing directly in L4T.
 In order to do this, you need hex editor with CRC-32 checksum capability.